sourcegraph/customer-training/trainings/cody/end-user-onboarding-script-intro-to-cody.md

 #### Python
 1. Create a new file in the IDE.
 For example `autocomplete.py`
-2. Add the following comment `"""Sorting routines"""` as the first line; hit Enter
+2. Add the following comment `"  "" Sorting routines""  "` as the first line; hit Enter
 3. Add the following line `def bubble_sort(items_to_sort):` and hit Enter
 4. Let Cody provide an autocomplete suggestion
 5. To accept the suggestion, hit Tab and then Enter
-6. Repeat the process of Tab and Enter until no further suggestions are offered

 #### Java
+1. Create a new file in the IDE.
+For example `autocomplete.java`
+2. Add the following comment `// Sorting routines` as the first line; hit Enter
+3. Add the following line `public static void bubbleSort(int[] itemsToSort) {` and hit Enter
+4. Let Cody provide an autocomplete suggestion
+5. To accept the suggestion, hit Tab and then Enter

+#### Go
+1. Create a new file in the IDE.
+For example, `autocomplete.go`
+2. Add the following comment `// Sorting routines` as the first line; hit Enter
+3. Add the following line `func bubbleSort(itemsToSort []int) {` and hit Enter
+4. Let Cody provide an autocomplete suggestion
+5. To accept the suggestion, hit Tab and then Enter

+#### JavaScript
+1. Create a new file in the IDE.
+For example `autocomplete.js`
+2. Add the following comment `// Sorting routines` as the first line; hit Enter
+3. Add the following line `function bubbleSort(itemsToSort) {` and hit Enter
+4. Let Cody provide an autocomplete suggestion
+5. To accept the suggestion, hit Tab and then Enter

-#### (Optional) Show how to integrate the some Cody commands.
+#### Show how to integrate Cody commands.
 - Select the code generated by Autocomplete
 - In VS Code:
     - Open up the command palette with `Option+C` or `Alt+C`
+- In IntelliJ:
+    - Right-click over the selected code
+    - Select Cody > the desired Command
 - Select Explain Code to get a detailed explanation
 - Select Edit Code and provide a prompt.
-For example `add a console logger for every operation`
+For example, `add a console logger for every operation`
 - Select Smell Code to get potential suggestions to improve the selected code

+### Commands
+Commands are common actions you may want to perform repeatedly.
+Cody contains predefined, reusable prompts that facilitate common coding actions such as writing, describing, fixing, and understanding code.

+To invoke commands, use any of these options:
+- Highlight the code and select the command from the Cody tab/sidebar
+- Use the command palette with `Option+C` or `Alt+C`
+- Right-click on code and select Cody > Choose a command
+- Type the command in the chat bar

+#### Explain Code
+Cody searches the user's codebase and explains the selected code snippet.
+Users can choose between a high-level explanation or a more detailed one, depending on their needs.
+This feature is particularly useful for gaining insights into complex code or for educational purposes when learning how a particular piece of code works.

+#### Document Code
+Cody analyzes the selected code snippet and automatically generates a comment or documentation block describing the code's functionality.
+This documentation can include explanations of the purpose of the code, the parameters it uses, the value it returns, and any side effects it may have.

+#### Find Code Smells/Smell Code
+Cody reviews the code for common anti-patterns or practices that deviate from best coding practices.
+It then provides feedback on improving the code, suggesting refactoring or optimization opportunities.
+This command is invaluable for maintaining code quality and ensuring the codebase remains clean and efficient.

+#### Generate Unit Tests/Generate Test
+Cody analyzes the selected code snippet and automatically generates a unit test.
+This functionality is particularly useful for ensuring code quality and early bug detection and saving time that would otherwise be spent manually writing tests.

+#### Edit Code
+Cody opens a prompt window to receive instructions to edit the code.
+This command is particularly useful for quickly editing code without leaving the editor.

+##### Examples:

+Setup:
+1. Create a new file in the IDE.
+For example `autocomplete.js`
+2. Add the following comment `// Sorting routines` as the first line; hit Enter
+3. Add the following line `function bubbleSort(itemsToSort) {` and hit Enter
+4. Let Cody provide an autocomplete suggestion
+5. To accept the suggestion, hit Tab and then Enter

+###### Find Code Smells/Smell Code
+- Select the suggested code and invoke the `Find Code Smells/Smell Code` command
+- Read some of the suggestions listed in the Cody chat

+###### Generate Unit Tests/Generate Test
+- Select the suggested code and invoke the `Generate Unit Tests/Generate Test` command
+- In VS Code
+    - The Cody VS Code extension will create a new file called `fileName.test.js` with the unit test code
+    - Hit `Opt+A` or `Ctrl+A` to accept the suggestion
+    - Save the file in the IDE
+- In IntelliJ:
+    - In the Cody chat response, click on the Copy button at the top of the response
+    - Create a new file in the IDE.
+For example `autocomplete.test.js`
+    - Paste the contents of the Cody generated test

+###### Document Code (VS Code only)
+- Select the suggested code and invoke the `Document Code` command
+- Hit `Opt+A` or `Ctrl+A` to accept the suggestion
+- Save the file in the IDE

+###### Edit Code (VS Code only)
+- Select the suggested code and invoke the `Edit Code` command, and provide the following prompt `add a console logging statement for each sort operation`

+## 5. Cody best practices
+### Providing Context
+Cody employs various methods to gather Context relevant to user input, ensuring the quality of the information provided.
+These methods include: Local code, Cody Context Search, Keyword Search and the Code Graph.
+Users also have the option to explicitly specify up to 10 repos they would like Cody to use for context fetching.
+Here is how you can do so:

+#### Sourcegraph web UI
+When using Cody in the Sourcegraph UI, the default context is set to the repository you are currently navigating.
+You can select up to 10 repos to use as Context for your questions:
+- While navigating a file in your code, open the Chat Context panel below the chat text box
+- Start typing in the "Add repositories" box to select a repository

+#### VS Code
+- Open the Enhanced Context panel in the Cody chat panel by clicking the ✨button next to the chat box.
+- Make sure the checkbox for Enhanced Context is selected.
+- Click on the Choose Repositories… button.
+- Select up to 10 repositories you would like to include.

+#### IntelliJ (JetBrains)
+- Open the Cody panel
+- Click on the + icon under the Cody chat box
+- Type the Repo URL you want to add
+- Only repos indexed on the customer instances are valid

-### Provide context using `@file` and `@#symbol`
+#### Provide context using `@file` and `@#symbol`
 By default, Cody will use Sourcegraph's Code Search technology to automatically provide the best code context for Chat prompts.
-Users can configure more granular control of Cody’s chat context by including @-files or @#-symbols in the chat input.
+Users can configure more granular control of Cody's chat context by including @-files or @#-symbols in the chat input.

+Examples:
-#### How can I get access request tokens?
+##### How can I get access request tokens?
 Use this as examples @cmd/frontend/graphqlbackend/access_token.go @cmd/frontend/graphqlbackend/client_configuration.go
 Response example:
 >Here are a few ways to get access tokens in Sourcegraph:
 >
 > Use the GraphQL API to create access tokens programmatically:...

-#### How can I write a unit test for @cmd/frontend/graphqlbackend/access_requests.go:41-41#accessRequestConnectionStore
+##### How can I write a unit test for @cmd/frontend/graphqlbackend/access_requests.go:41-41#accessRequestConnectionStore
 Response example:
 >Here is an example of how you could write a unit test for the accessRequestConnectionStore struct in access_requests.go:
 >